peaclab/PACT/README.md

     2. [Simulation]: define the simulation type
     3. [Solver]: Selection of the solver (SuperLU, SPICE_steady, SPICE_transient)
     4. [Grid]: number of girds used in the simulation.
+    5. Users can also define the heat sink library, cooling properties, and cooling options.
 6. Command to run simulation with PACT:
     ```python
     python PACT.py <lcf_file> <config_file> <modelParams_file> --gridSteadyFile <grid_file>